-In this unit students explore the factors affecting business ideas and the internal and external environments within which businesses operate, and the effect of these on planning a business.
-Businesses of all sizes are major contributors to the economic and social wellbeing of a nation.
-Therefore how businesses are formed and the conditions under which new business ideas can grow are vital for a nation's wellbeing.
-Taking a business idea and planning how to make it a reality are the key to economic and social development.
+In this unit students explore the factors affecting business ideas and the internal and external environments within which businesses operate, as well as the effect of these on planning a business.
+They also consider the importance of the business sector to the national economy and social wellbeing.